blindsidenetworks/moodle-mod_recordingsbn_19/README.rst

 =============
 You need:

-        1. A server running Moodle 1.9
+        1. A server running Moodle 1.9.
+Be advised that this version was originally developed for the latest release 1.9.19 (2007101592.00) and even though it has been tested on the two previous releases 1.9.17 and 1.9.18 some features might not work.
         2. A BigBlueButton 0.8 (or later) server running on a separate server (not on the same server as your Moodle site)

 Blindside Networks provides you a test BigBlueButton server for testing this plugin.
 To use this test server, just accept the default settings when configuring the activity module.
 The default settings are